 At first, it can be hard to incorporate open-ended questions into your daily routines and lesson plans.
 But, with some practice, they can help you transform your classroom's learning environment, and the way your students think about the world.
 We've got three resources below that will teach you more about the basics of open-ended questions and how to incorporate them into your classroom.

 Our e-book, All About Open-Ended Questions, is a great starting point.
 You'll learn about the basics of open-ended questions, gain some strategies for incorporating them into the classroom, and discover how you can help your students answer them.
-There's also several open-ended question starters sprinkled throughout the e-book so you won't have to think up all of them on your own.
+There's also several open-ended question starters sprinkled throughout the e-book so you won't have to come up with all of them on your own.